 If the prompt specifies any of the above, they take priority.
 Read and incorporate them before proceeding.

-Step 1 has two sub-steps.
+Step 1 has three sub-steps.
 Each reads its own reference file and produces its own output file.
 Complete each sub-step fully before starting the next.

 Reference: Read